AizadHaiqalSaw/clinic_delivery_robot/README.md

 cd ~/catkin_ws/src/warehouse_robot_simulation/scripts && ./clinic_simulation.sh
 ```
 Using this script, it also place the robot in the world, and launch RVis to visualize the robot's sensors.
 &nbsp;If the included map is unsatisfactory, close the simulation, and use this command to map a new map:
+| If the included map is unsatisfactory, close the simulation, and use this command to map a new map:
 ```
 cd ~/catkin_ws/src/warehouse_robot_simulation/scripts && ./clinic_mapping_slam.sh
 ```